 The frontend is the part of a web application that deals with what users can see and interact with and how those interactions should appear.
 It is what the users see on their web browser when they visit a URL to access a web application.
-The frontend of a web application is concerned with managing interactions with web servers, fetching data, displaying it in the web application, and sending it to the web server to be saved or manipulated such as a tweet, blog post, etc.
+The front-end developer of a web application is concerned with managing interactions with web servers, fetching data, displaying it in the web application, and sending it to the webserver to be saved or manipulated such as a tweet, blog post, etc.

 Learn about the differences between Frontend and Backend in our comparative blog on Frontend vs Backend!

 The backend is the part of a web application that deals with its server-side aspects.
 It is the aspect where Web Development using Python really shines.
 The backend handles storing, retrieving, and formatting data in an agreed-upon format so that the data can be parsed and understood by other applications.
 Since, in a web server, data is exchanged via HTTP, the backend of a web application needs to be able to parse an HTTP request, understand its content, and operate accordingly on the data.
 These operations may include storing, validating, updating, deleting, and retrieving data, and more.

 Check out these Web Development Courses to get an in-depth understanding of Web Development!